Triple linking and rational homology cobordism: Vanishing theorem

 For $1\leq i\leq k$, the second-stage surfaces $C_i$ and $D_i$ lie in $M\times\{-\varepsilon\}$ and therefore intersect $-tS_y$ and $-tS_z$ in parallel copies of their boundaries.
 More precisely, these intersections are counted as intersections with $-ty$ and $-tz$, respectively, in $M\times\{-\varepsilon\}$.
 Thus, which implies by Definition \ref{def:triple2}.
 Property (\ref{eq:lambda}) follows.

 To prove (\ref{eq:t3}), we show first that we can modify the surface $X$ to make it nullhomologous in $E:=W-(\nu S_y\cup \nu S_z)$, where $\nu S_y$ and $\nu S_z$ are regular neighborhoods of the properly embedded surfaces $S_y$ and $S_z$.
-Our modifications will change $\langle X,Y,Z\rangle_\Q$, which is additive under connected sum, by an element of $t^3\Z$.
+Our modifications will change $\langle X,Y,Z\rangle_\Q$, which is additive in the first argument under connected sum, by an element of $t^3\Z$.
 In particular, we will make $X$ nullhomologous in $E$ while preserving property (\ref{eq:lambda}).

 We first study the Mayer-Vietoris sequence corresponding to the decomposition Because $H_3(W)\cong H^1(W,M)\cong\Hom(H_1(W,M),\Z)=0$ and $H_2(W)=0$ by assumption, this sequence yields the isomorphism Note that $H_2(\nu S_y)=H_2(\nu S_z)=0$ because $S_y$ and $S_z$ are surfaces with boundary.
 Each of $H_2(\partial(\nu S_y))$ and $H_2(\partial(\nu S_z))$ is free abelian, generated by fundamental classes of tori $\alpha\times \mu$, where $\alpha$ represents an element of $H_1(S_y)$ (resp. $H_1(S_z)$) and $\mu$ is the meridian of $S_y$ (resp. $S_z$).
 Thus, $H_2(E)$ is free abelian, generated by the images of these fundamental classes.